Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 The following table compares the darknet markets included in this research.
 It is ordered by the number of listings, which refers to volume of hacked account credentials for sale.

-Our research shows that Nemesis is currently the biggest darknet for hacked online account credentials.
-The market reportedly launched in 2021 and as recently as April 2022 only had 5,000 total listings, which suggests it has had a recent growth spurt.[4]
+Our research shows that Nemesis is currently the biggest darknet for hacked online account credentials with 29.5% of all such listings.
+The market reportedly launched in 2021 and as recently as April 2022 only had 5,000 total listings, which suggests it has had a recent growth spurt.[5]

 Despite currently having the most hacked account listings of any active darknet market, the category breakdown for Nemesis market ran counter to the overall trend with more hacked accounts for online shopping and learning platform hacked accounts than for payment or crypto platforms.

-Kraken was the bigger of the two Russian-language darknet markets and was home to 11% of all listings for hacked account details.
+Kraken was the biggest of the Russian-language darknet markets when it came to hacked account details, with 10% of all listings globally.
 However, Kraken had a much narrower offering than the other big markets with largely just streaming and VPN accounts for sale and just 19 brands in total.

 Unsurprisingly local streaming service IVI was most popular, ahead even of global giant Netflix.
 The preference in Russian markets for multi-buy offers of streaming accounts meant that Start TV, a niche U.S. service focusing on classic women-led legal dramas, was the second-most listed streaming platform on Kraken.